 Internal Family Systems therapy calls this becoming blended with these parts.

-Blending happens when a part overtakes our consciousness and we temporarily become it.
-For example, we might declare “I want to KILL him,” in a moment of anger and genuinely feel that desire.
+Blending happens when a part overtakes our consciousness, and we temporarily become it.
+For example, we might declare, “I want to KILL him,” in a moment of anger and genuinely feel that desire.
 A more centered approach is thinking, “A part of me wants to kill him.”

 The solution to this dilemma is to become unblended, that is, to find a way to step back, see what part is taking over, and perceive it from the wise and compassionate viewpoint of the central Self.

 In other words, Internal Family Systems is all about returning us to our True Nature and reconnecting us with our Souls.
-It is a sublime mix of psychology and spirituality and is therefore an invaluable practice on our spiritual journeys.
+It is a sublime mix of psychology and spirituality and is, therefore, an invaluable practice on our spiritual journeys.

 3 Types of Parts That Are Wreaking Chaos Inside of You

 Our inner parts can either be healthy or unhealthy.
-(And of course, there are some that are a little bit of both.)
+(And, of course, there are some that are a little bit of both.)

 When doing Parts Work, we’re exploring the chaotic, wounded, and dysfunctional parts of you.
 These parts tend to take on one of three main roles:

-- Exiles – these are the lost and buried parts within us that carry trauma.
-Manager parts try to keep these parts of us at bay by distracting and administrating our daily lives (through work, responsibilities, self-judgment, etc.) On the other hand, Firefighter parts within us try to keep Exile parts away through extreme means such as addictions, purging, self-harm, affairs, etc. – this is in a desperate attempt to protect our system.
-As a result of being suppressed by our inner Managers and forcefully withheld by our Firefighters, Exile parts often try and escape their prison cells.
+- Exiles – These are the lost and buried parts within us that carry trauma.
+Manager parts try to keep these parts of us at bay by distracting and administrating our daily lives (through work, responsibilities, self-judgment, etc.).
+On the other hand, Firefighter parts within us try to keep Exile parts away through extreme means such as addictions, purging, self-harm, affairs, etc. – this is done in a desperate attempt to protect our system.
+As a result of being suppressed by our inner Managers and forcefully withheld by our Firefighters, Exile parts often try to escape their prison cells.
 Their deepest desire is to be loved, yet they are frozen in the past.
 They are defined by feelings of terror, rage, helplessness, and collapse.

 To make matters more difficult, there can be internal conflict between these inner parts.
 For instance, Managers can fight Firefighters (and vice versa), and of course, Managers and Firefighters actively fight against our inner Exiles.

-So how do we work with these dysfunctional parts?
+So, how do we work with these dysfunctional parts?